Louisville Bankruptcy Attorney

 ⎆ About the discharge and the automatic stay.

 After you file the petition a temporary order called the automatic stay goes into effect to protect you.
+The discharge can eliminate various debts incurred before filing, including those from credit cards and medical bills.
 At the end of the case, you get a permanent court order called the discharge if you qualify for it.
 In Chapter 7 you only have to take the second class to obtain the discharge and comply with the orders of the court.
 In Chapter 13 at the end of the case, you must request the discharge and take the second class prior to the case closing.
 The Chapter 13 request for discharge is a simple one-page form.

 Failure to file the financial education certificate means you will probably have to pay added attorney fees and filing fees to reopen the case, file the financial education certificate late and get your discharge.